joshmtucker/OrientationEvents/README.md

 ## Example

-Download the DeviceOrientationEvents.framer project to see how to apply values.
+Download the <a href="https://github.com/joshmtucker/OrientationEvents/tree/master/DeviceOrientationEvents.framer">DeviceOrientationEvents.framer</a> project to see how to apply values.
 I used it to build a Facebook Paper-like pan on a photo.

 ## Questions?